 Technology at Stanbridge

 The Technology Lab at Stanbridge Academy provides a place for direct instruction on the effective and responsible use of technology.
 Beyond the lab, technology supports and extends student learning, helps mitigate learning challenges, and enables teachers to create dynamic and engaging lessons.
-Our staff receives regular professional development on using technology in the classroom, and our Director of Educational Technology, Leo Stern, also offers training workshops for parents/guardians who want to learn more about the programs their students are using at school.
+Our staff receives regular professional development on using technology in the classroom, and our Director of Instructional Technology, Todd Mitchell, ensures that our students are able to access, understand, and utilize the wealth of resources at their fingertips.

 Stanbridge has made significant investments in infrastructure, equipment and staff training in order to thoughtfully integrate technology tools and resources throughout the school curriculum.
 Teachers use technology to create engaging and dynamic lessons that extend student learning, as well as provide assistive, individualized support for students with learning differences.
 Teachers work with students across disciplines and grades throughout the school year to build skills such as digital leadership, online literacy, web-based search and research, word processing, and delivery of effective presentations, among others.